LAKE ALMANOR, CALIF: No report.

 ONION VALLEY RESERVOIR, NEV: No report.

-OWENS RIVER, CALIF: Susie Greilich reported:
+OWENS RIVER, CALIF: Suzie Greilich reported:

 PARADISE PONDS ON NORTH EDGE OF RENO/SPARKS: No report.

-PYRAMID LAKE, NEV: No report.
+PYRAMID LAKE, NEV: Opened on Oct.
+1.

 RAYMOND LAKE, CALIF: No report.